emendir/IPNS-Manager/README.md

 # IPNS-Manager
-IPFS-Manager is a GUI program for managing [IPFS (Interplanetary File System)](https://ipfs.io) name keys.
+IPFS-Manager is a GUI program for managing [IPFS (InterPlanetary File System)](https://ipfs.io) name keys.
 It's purpose is to make it easier to manage websites (and other content) hosted on IPFS with IPNS keys (IPFS Name System).

-Built with the PyQt5 wrapper for the Qt graphics framework and the IPFS-Toolkit API for IPFS.
+Built with the [PyQt5](https://pypi.org/project/PyQt5/) wrapper for the Qt graphics framework and the [IPFS-Toolkit](https://github.com/emendir/IPFS-Toolkit-Python) API for IPFS.

+## Prerequisite Knowledge and Understanding
+This program is built for people who work with IPFS and understand the basic concepts of how it works, including [IPNS (InterPlanetary Name System)](http://docs.ipfs.io.ipns.localhost:8080/concepts/ipns/).

 ## Installation
-You can download and run the binaries in the dist folder (Linux & Windows x86_64).
+You can download and run the binary in the dist folder if you're using a Linux x86_64 computer.
 If you are using a different operating system, you can run the program from source.

 ### Run from Source
 - This program is written in the Python programming language.
 Install it and its package manager pip.
+Use at a version of at least 3.7.

-On debian-based linux systems, install with:
+  On Debian-based Linux systems, install with:
   `sudo apt install python3`
   `sudo apt install python3-pip`

+  On windows, it is recommended not to install python from its app store as that has in some tests led to difficult-to-find-problems.
+Download it from the official website instead: https://python.org.

 - Install the Python packages (libraries) which this project depends on:
   `pip install PyQt5`
   `pip install IPFS-Toolkit`

-On linux, also run:
+  On Linux, also run:
   `sudo apt install pyqt5-tools-dev`

-- Download the source code.
+- Download the source code:
+  from IPFS: `ipfs get $(ipfs name resolve k2k4r8ksqdoku10pkm3ftt4d5c8svd9brfm22255uk3ho0sym169l8xi) -o IPNS-Manager`
+  from Github: `git clone https://github.com/emendir/IPNS-Manager`
 - Make sure IPFS is running (`ifps daemon`), and run the project:
+`cd IPNS-Manager`
-`python3 IPNS-Manager`
+`python3 .`
+or (on some systems)
+`python .`

 ## Usage